vahancho/polylineencoder/README.md

 }
 ```

-## Backward compatibility

-For backward compatibility reason with the previous version of library the `gepaf`
-namespace contains a `PolylineEncoder` class that is the very same as the `gepaf::PolylineEncoder<5>`

 ## Building and Testing

 There are unit tests provided for `PolylineEncoder` class template.
 You can find them in the *test/* directory.